Government turns a blind eye to mandatory bicycle helmet law results

 View the survey from 2001 to 2008, as well as this survey published by the WA Department of Transport showing an increasing proportion of non-cyclists who cite helmet laws as a barrier to more people thinking seriously about taking up regular cycling.

-Eighteen years after enforcement of the law, it appears many West Australians remain discouraged by mandatory helmets.
+Eighteen years after enforcement of the law, it appeared many West Australians remained discouraged by mandatory helmets.

 The CR195 meta-analysis of helmet studies

 "You may be aware of a 2000 report from the Australian Transport Safety Bureau that summarised some 63 research papers on helmet issues.
 This report concluded that cyclists who do not wear helmets are twice as likely to suffer head, brain and facial injuries as cyclists who wear helmets.
 Non-helmeted cyclists are also three times more likely to be killed.2"

 The Australian Transport Safety Bureau (ATSB) issued a report in June 2000 titled Bicycle Helmets and Injury Prevention: A formal review (CR 195 - PDF 120kb).